Anointing of the sick: Anglican churches

 Article 25 of the Thirty-Nine Articles, which are one of the historical formularies of the Church of England (and as such, the Anglican Communion), speaking of the sacraments, says: "Those five commonly called Sacraments, that is to say, Confirmation, Penance, Orders, Matrimony, and extreme Unction, are not to be counted for Sacraments of the Gospel, being such as have grown partly of the corrupt following of the Apostles, partly are states of life allowed in the Scriptures; but yet have not like nature of Sacraments with Baptism, and the Lord's Supper, for that they have not any visible sign or ceremony ordained of God."

 In 1915 members of the Anglican Communion founded the Guild of St Raphael, an organisation dedicated to promoting, supporting and practising Christ's ministry of healing.

 Other Protestant communities

 Protestants provide anointing in a wide variety of formats.
 Protestant communities generally vary widely on the sacramental character of anointing.
-Most Mainline Protestants recognize only two sacraments, the eucharist and baptism, deeming anointing only a humanly-instituted rite.
-Non-traditional Protestant communities generally use the term ordinance rather than sacrament.
+Most Mainline Protestants recognize two sacraments, the eucharist and baptism, and believe that anointing is a humanly-instituted rite.
+Newer Protestant communities generally use the term ordinance rather than sacrament.